Wondering how to get into Princeton? Enroll in our college application boot camp to get the counseling and advising you need.

 They show that their international students come from 59 different countries and lists those countries in the guide.

-Princeton also has a map of the United States that represent the number of students that come from each state.
+Princeton also has a map of the United States that represents the number of students that come from each state.

 - Princeton is one of the most generous Ivy League schools when it comes to financial aid; 82 percent of its most recent class graduated with zero student debt.